JWizerd/rails_hello_world/README.md

 ### Chapter 1. - Hello World App

 creating a simple rails application that will render hello world text to a blank page via routes.rb and the application_controller.rb files.
+Also, learning about Git Branching and merging.